tjintranet/MPI-Picklist-XML-Creator/README.md

 #### Step 2: Upload & Process
 - Upload your CSV file using drag & drop or the file browser
 - The application automatically detects Master IDs in column D and quantities in column B
-- View the search results grouped by paper type with summary statistics
+- View the search results grouped by paper type with Master IDs sorted alphabetically within each group
+- Summary statistics show total searched, found, and missing counts

 #### Step 3: Choose Your Export Format